Niche (video game): Development

 Niche was crowdfunded on Kickstarter.
 It was inspired by Creatures, Spore, and Don't Starve.
 It entered early access in 2016.
 Stray Fawn did not advertise Niche during early access and charged a higher price than at release.
 Stray Fawn reasoned that this would build a dedicated and engaged community.
 The world and all the animals are procedurally generated.
 It was released on 21 September 2017.
 In 2019, Niche was made free for educational use in schools.

 Reception

 Zachary Miller, an associate editor at Nintendo World Report, states that the game seems geared more towards science and learning than about gaming.
 Miller likens this genetics driven game to North Star Games' Evolution tabletop game, and wonders where the creative charm is, and notes that the format is clearly developed for PC play and not handheld action because of the many "mouse over" prompts that are filtered into the menu.
 Miller found the game to be generic in totality and fairly uninteresting.

+Niche - Breed and Evolve

+Niche also expanded to mobile, publishing a spin-off game Niche - Breed and Evolve on 23 June 2021.
+The game is 2D and similarly to the main game the player takes control of "nichelings" with which they can hunt, forage, and fight off predators.
+It is currently available for iOS and Android.